urbit/urbit/CONTRIBUTING.md

 ## Code style

-The urbit project uses two-space indentation and avoids tab characters.
+The Urbit project uses two-space indentation and avoids tab characters.
 In C code, it should not be too difficult to mimic the style of the code around you, which is just fairly standard K&R with braces on every compound statement.
 One thing to watch out for is top-level sections in